 Q. In what neighborhood of Paris is the program located?

 A. Reid Hall, Columbia's campus in Paris, is located at 4 rue de Chevreuse in the sixth arrondissement (Metro: Vavin).
 The building is an eighteenth-century porcelain factory that housed various educational institutions in the nineteenth and twentieth centuries and was bequeathed to Columbia in 1964.

 Q. What is the language of instruction?
 English, French, or both?

 A. Both.
 Courses taught by Columbia faculty in residence at Reid Hall are normally taught in English.
-Courses at EHESS and ENS are taught in French.
+Courses at EHESS and ENS are taught in French, except the ones on Anglophone literature and history.
 Written work, including work done at EHESS and ENS, is normally done in English.